 Officer injured at Woodford Correctional Centre

-Queensland Corrective Services (QCS) can confirm a Custodial Correctional Officer was injured by a prisoner at Woodford Correctional Centre yesterday during an incident where force was required to be used.
+Queensland Corrective Services (QCS) can confirm a Custodial Correctional Officer was injured during an incident with a prisoner at Woodford Correctional Centre earlier this week.

-The matter has been referred to the CSIU.
+The matter will be referred to the CSIU for their consideration.

 Prisoners who assault officers may face additional criminal charges and further prison time.
 They are also subject to internal disciplinary processes, including loss of privileges.

 Every day our officers interact with the most challenging and complex people in our society.

 Unfortunately from time to time our officers are required to put themselves in harm’s way to ensure the safety and security of the community.
 We are thankful for their commitment, and for the important role they play in public safety.